"

 Lines are often created using scribers, along with a straight edge such as a combination square.
 A scriber is a sharp, fine-pointed tool used to create an accurate straight line on the laid-out surface.
 The scriber is best used by pulling or dragging along the straight edge.
 Pushing the scriber can cause the sharp point to catch on the material or straight edge, preventing a straight, even line.
 See a scriber in Figure 14-2.

 An angle plate is an L-shaped component with a precision right angle used for clamping work in a vertical position for inspection, machining, or layout.
-In Figure 14-4, an angle plate is used to secure the part in an accurate vertical position for layout with a height gage.
+In Figure 14-4, an angle plate is used to secure the part in an accurate vertical position for layout with a height gauge.

 Figure 14-4.
-An angle plate is used to secure the part for a vertical layout
+An angle plate is used to secure the part for a vertical layout.

-Image showing The surface gage is set to a height measurement for scribing
+A surface gage is set to a height measurement for scribing

 14.4 Scribing Angles